OttoVintola/Bayes/README.md

 ## Overview

-This repository provides a **software toolkit for Bayesian regression** on high-dimensional financial time series, with a focus on the S&P 500.
-It implements models with **shrinkage priors**—including **horseshoe** and **spike-and-slab**—to handle high-dimensionality, uncover sparse relationships, and generate interpretable predictions.
+This repository provides a study about Bayesian regression on high-dimensional financial time series, with a focus on the S&P 500.
+It implements models with **shrinkage priors**—including **horseshoe** and **spike-and-slab**—to handle high-dimensionality, discover sparsity, and generate interpretable predictions.

 ![Main project visualization](images/main_project_visual.png)